-An independent review of South Australia’s moratorium on the cultivation of Genetically Modified (GM) food crops is underway and will be undertaken by Emeritus Professor Kym Anderson AC.
+An independent review of South Australia’s moratorium on the cultivation of Genetically Modified (GM) food crops is being undertaken by Emeritus Professor Kym Anderson AC.

 The current South Australian genetically modified food crop moratorium exists for trade and market access purposes.